1varunvc/How-to-connect-Atom-and-Github/README.md

 3. To unlink a local directory from github, delete the .git folder.[2]

+Open GitBash and use this command:[3]

+`git rm -rf .git`

-4. There is no need to unlink an unwanted local directory from GitHub, simply delete the local folder.[3]
+4. There is no need to unlink an unwanted local directory from GitHub, simply delete the local folder.[4]

 # Useful Command Line Commands